jack-driscoll/jack-driscoll.github.io/github.md

 This will be available at https://yourname.github.io/page.html

 Eazy.
 Peazy.
 Pumpkin pie.
 You can even do this in the `_posts` directory, which we will get to shortly.
 You can also use `permalink: /page/` as in the [maximal](#maximal) example.
 Both work! page.html gives you a file, page/ gives you a pretty URL.
+You will probably want to add a LICENSE file with your preferred license (copyright).
+I like the 2-clause BSD.

 ### OK but what if I want it linked from my...WTF?